BEOKS/Web-Clinical-Trial-System/README.md

 3. Insatll [Open JDK](https://openjdk.org/install/)>=17.0.1

 # Build & Run
-If you run build script, it will build client and server project at the same time, and create docker image with builded project information.
+If you run build script, it will build client and server project at the same time, and create docker image with build information.
 Build and Run script has 3 option for develop and production.
 1. **local** : For personal develop environment, If you want devlop new feature or fix bugs etc, you have to use this option
-2. **dev** : For merge,test in real environmen, if you pull request to dev branch and approved, Github Action automatically test with dev option
+2. **dev** : For merge, test in real environment, if you pull request to dev branch and approved, Github Action automatically test with dev option
-3. **prod** : For personal develop environment, this option is for publising real environment, it will close docker port(like database) except client and server connection
+3. **prod** : For personal develop environment, this option is for publish in real environment, it will close docker port(like database) except client and server connection
 ## 1. On Mac
 ```
 sudo bash ./build.sh {prod|dev|local}